-Storm Droiness Facture Cothook Descripement Storm Drainage Feature Setback Requirement Flow Control and Treatment Facilities including Infiltration Systems (unlined) • Wetponds • Detention ponds • Bioretention (rain garden, bioretention swale, bioretention infiltration planter) • Roof Downspout Infiltration (infiltration trench or drywell) • Infiltration Pond • Biofiltration, filter or other treatment system Measure setback elevations and distances from edge of bottom area of facility.
-From any structure or building (from finish grade as measured from side of building): With basement or crawl space: 10 feet Foundation slab on grade: 5 feet Uphill from building and 5,000 square feet or more of contributing impervious area: 100 feet Uphill from building and less than 5,000 square feet of impervious contributing area: 20 feet Septic drainfield (King County Public Health compliance required): 30 feet if downhill, 100 feet if uphill Drinking water well or spring: 100 feet (King County Public Health compliance also required) Steep Slope, Landslide Hazard Area, or other Critical Area: per Land Use Code Top of any slope greater than or equal to 15%: 50 feet (may be revised with evaluation by geotechnical engineer or qualified geologist and approval) or in accordance with applicable Critical Areas Ordinance requirements, whichever is greater Property line: 10 feet (may be reduced for right-of-way with City approval or with agreement from adjacent owner) Within the right-of-way where dense underground infrastructure exists, only accept runoff from sidewalk areas Contaminated soil or groundwater: 100 feet; infiltration within 500 feet requires approval by a licensed hydrogeologist.1 Bioretention - Flow-through Structure setbacks apply per LUC 20.20.010 if Flow-through Planter Planter meets definition of "Structure" in LUC 20.50.046 and/or Building Code.
+Storm Drainage Feature Setback Requirement Flow Control, Treatment and Onsite Facilities including Infiltration Systems (unlined) Wetponds Detention ponds Bioretention (rain garden, bioretention swale, bioretention infiltration planter) Roof Downspout Infiltration (infiltration trench or drywell) Infiltration Pond Biofiltration, filter or other treatment system Measure setback elevations and distances from edge of bottom area of facility.
+From any structure or building (from finish grade as measured from side of building): With basement or crawl space: 10 feet Foundation slab on grade: 5 feet Uphill from building and 5,000 square feet or more of contributing impervious area: 100 feet Uphill from building and less than 5,000 square feet of impervious contributing area: 20 feet Septic drainfield (King County Public Health compliance required): 30 feet if downhill, 100 feet if uphill Drinking water well or spring: 100 feet (King County Public Health compliance also required) Steep Slope, Landslide Hazard Area, or other Critical Area: per Land Use Code Top of any slope greater than or equal to 15%: 50 feet (may be revised with evaluation by geotechnical engineer or qualified geologist and approval) or in accordance with applicable Critical Areas Ordinance requirements, whichever is greater Property line: 10 feet (may be reduced for right-of-way with City approval or with agreement from adjacent owner) Within the right-of-way where dense underground infrastructure exists, only accept runoff from sidewalk areas Contaminated soil or groundwater: 100 feet; infiltration within 500 feet requires approval by a licensed hydrogeologist.
+1 Bioretention - Flow-through Planter Structure setbacks apply per LUC 20.20.010 if Flow-through Planter meets definition of "Structure" in LUC 20.50.046 and/or Building Code.
 If the Planter is part of the building, there is no building setback.
-Pervious pavement with run-on If accepting run-on from another impervious area: from pervious or impervious Building setbacks (from finish grade as measured from side of area building): o basement or crawl space: 10 feet o slab on grade: 5 feet o uphill from building: 20 feet
+Pervious pavement with run-on from pervious or impervious area If accepting run-on from another impervious area: • Building setbacks (from finish grade as measured from side of building): • basement or crawl space: 10 feet • slab on grade: 5 feet • uphill from building: 20 feet